evgen0xb/uLister/doc/readme_en.txt

 If the optionsdir parameter is not specified, the library creates ".oit" in %APPDATA%; if this value is undefined, it creates it in %LOCALAPPDATA%;
 if this value is also undefined, it creates it in the library directory.

-Version 4.0.0.7 of the plugin introduces additional parameters related to Outside In Technology library copying to the clipboard.
+In version 4.0.0.7 of the plugin, additional parameters related to the Outside In Technology library's clipboard copy-paste settings are available.
-These parameters should be located in the [clipboard] section and are set to "SKIP" by default, meaning they use the settings stored in Outside In Technology (".oit" directory) rather than the INI file.
+These parameters should be located in the clipboard section and are set to "skip" by default, meaning they "skip" this setting from the INI file and use the library's internal settings stored in Outside In Technology (the ".oit" directory).
+However, if a setting is explicitly set in the INI file, the library (not the plugin) overwrites its value in the .oit storage.
+Some settings can be changed from the context menu.
+Some users may want these settings to be remembered; for this purpose, they should be set as "skip" in the INI file.
+Others may want these settings to be restored to their original state by restarting Total Commander, so that they cannot be overwritten from the menu; in this case, they should be explicitly set in the INI file.
+However, most other options are not available in the context menu and can only be changed from the INI file.

 The main group is what can be accessed by right-clicking Options->Clipboard in an open document.
 These parameters determine the format in which blocks can be placed on the clipboard (SDK A.10.10 SCCID_TOCLIPBOARD).